What Do Filipinos Need to Realize (2)

 Choosing the most qualified and capable among sets of candidates is not a rocket science.
 We can evaluate their qualifications corresponding to the position they are seeking.
 We can check their track record.
 We can hear them talk during the campaign period both in person and through any form of media.
 We can determine who among them are eloquent and could articulate their platform of government and who are dumb and merely banking on their popularity so they could get the support of unsuspecting voters or they have truckloads of money to buy votes.
 If we find those celebrities truly qualified, capable, and sincere in their desire to serve this country and they are the best among the candidates vying for an elective position, then we should vote for them.

 We have to separate the wheat from the chaff.
-We need to exercise due diligence in distinguishing the qualified and capable candidates from a pretenders.
+We need to exercise due diligence in distinguishing the qualified and capable candidates from the pretenders.
 Electing leaders unto whom we give the mandate to lead – unto whom we pin our hopes for a better nation – is not a game.
 Elections are not popularity contests.

 Governance is a serious business and should be done on a full-time basis.
 One cannot be a public servant on a part-time basis who would attend to her/his duties and obligations only when there are no shooting sessions for movies and TV shows or there are no practices or games to play as athletes in any sport.